starbuck10/JCoffie/_pages/about.md

 ## About Me

-Joshua is a first-year PhD student at the <a href="https://www.emergentnanomaterials.com">Emergent Nanomaterials Lab</a> at the <a href="https://www.colorado.edu/atlas/joshua-coffie">ATLAS Institute</a> at Cthe University of Colorado - Boulder.
+Joshua is a first-year PhD student at the <a href="https://www.emergentnanomaterials.com">Emergent Nanomaterials Lab</a> at the <a href="https://www.colorado.edu/atlas/joshua-coffie">ATLAS Institute</a> at the University of Colorado - Boulder.
 He researches and designs nano-particles and tattoo pigments that can be used as injectable biosensors and devices.
 Currently, he's developing an invisible, tattooable, permanent sunscreen that can be used to prevent non-melanoma skin cancer.

 Joshua has a master's degree in Creative Technology and Design, with a focus on social impact, from the same institution.